mcdermottLab/VolumeLock/README.md

 ## Installation

-1. Click "Latest Release" and download VolumeLock.app.zip
+1. Click "Releases" and from the Latest release, download VolumeLock.app.zip

 2. Open the zip and move VolumeLock.app to Applications